-For more information on Common Desktop Environment internationalization, see the development environment component man pages and the .
+For more information on Common Desktop Environment internationalization, see the development environment component man pages and the Common Desktop Environment: Internationalization Programmer's Guide.

 Standard Font Names

 The standard font names defined by the Common Desktop Environment are guaranteed to be available on all Common Desktop Environment-compliant systems.
 These names do not specify actual fonts.
 Instead, they are aliases that each system vendor maps to the vendor's best available fonts.
 If you use only these font names in your application, you can be sure of getting the closest matching font on any Common Desktop Environment-compliant system.
 These comprise a set of X Window System font names you can use for the most common categories of type designs and styles.